File replication and synchronization topologies

 One to many file replication

-One to many file sync is used to send data from one location to multiple locations for backup or for data distribution to make data available on many sites.
+One-to-many file sync is used to send data from one location to multiple locations for backup or for data distribution to make data available on many sites.

 Mesh data replication

-In a mesh, the above configurations can be combined to create replication topologies and solve many challenges that businesses and governments face.
+In a mesh, the above configurations can be combined to create replication topologies and solve many challenges businesses and governments face.

 https://www.enduradata.com/file-replication-software-a-cross-platform-solution/